 Twice a year after the grades have been entered into SAP SLCM by the faculties, it is determined which students have failed in each of the study programs.
-These unsuccessful attempts are recorded in the electronic student file and the system determines in which cases students are even excluded from a program or study program due to too many unsuccessful attempts.
+These unsuccessful attempts are recorded in the electronic student file and it is determined in which cases students are even excluded from a program or study program due to too many unsuccessful attempts.

-The SAP solution for unsuccessful attempt controlling covers all of the programs and study programs at the Bachelor's and Master's level that are awarded ECTS credits.
-For these programs, it supports the entire process, from identifying the students to be verified to setting the bans and corresponding with the students.
+The SAP solution covers all degree programs and study programs at the Bachelor's and Master's level that are awarded ECTS credits.
+For these courses and programs, it fully supports the process from the determination of students' failed attempts to the setting of bans and the correspondence to the students.

 Course and Semester Planning

-The semester-independent elements of all programs offered by UZH, such as the programs offered, are mapped down to a module level in the program catalogue in SAP Student Lifecycle Management (SLCM).
+The semester-independent elements of all programs offered by UZH are mapped down to a module level in the program catalogue in SAP Student Lifecycle Management (SLCM).
 In the semester planning process, the courses offered in the respective semesters are then created based on the modules.
 In contrast to the modules, these are assigned a timeslot, a lecturer, and a room.

 The UZH course catalogue has many applications, for example:

 - For issuing certificates to students

 - For display in the online module booking system

 - For publication in the UZH course catalogue or in the various course databases such as www.swissuniversity.ch.

 UZH has a modern course catalogue, which can also be viewed on smartphones and tablets.
 It offers various search and filter options so that students can search for specific courses.
 In addition, it offers a calendar view in which time overlaps can be identified and which can also be printed out as a timetable.
 Students also have access to a storable watch list.